gfngfn/toy-macro-ml/README.md

 $ make
 ~~~

-and then the executable file `main` will be created.
+and then the executable file `./main` will be created.

 ## Usage